Integrating ‘impact measurement’

 A continuing function of systematic collection of data to determine the extent of progress and achievement of results, from social investments.

-An objective assessment of impact investments, program implementation and impact outcomes, to assess the underlying reasons for achievement or non-achievement of results.
+An objective assessment of impact investments, program implementation and impact outcomes, to determine achievement of results.

 What is Social Impact Management?